whippet-code/saveMe/README.md

 This is a simple app that allows you to save recommendations for initially books I wanted to read.
 Includes a search function to find book details via an api and option to save them to your list.

+Future dev to include other media plus links to websites and simple text notes.

 ## API used

 [Google Books API](https://developers.google.com/books/docs/v1/using)